tolitius/verter/README.md

 in contrast to [crux](https://github.com/juxt/crux), [datomic](https://github.com/Datomic) and other temporal databases the idea behind verter is not to be your database, but to live "inside" an _existing_ database to provide audit, history and other bitemporal human needs.

-verter is influenced by work that is done by [crux](https://github.com/juxt/crux) team. if a bitemporal solution is what you are after, where all the data can live in crux, you should just start using crux instead. verter is for use cases where you already have a database / data store.
+verter is influenced by work that is done by the [crux](https://github.com/juxt/crux) team. if a bitemporal solution is what you are after, where all the data can live in crux, you should just start using crux instead. verter is for use cases where you already have a database / data store.

 # how to play